Why This Matters

 | CONTRAINDICATED | Must be completely discontinued before treatment.
 No exceptions. | These drugs create life-threatening interactions with ibogaine that cannot be managed even under medical supervision. |

-| HIGH RISK | Requires medically supervised tapering over 2-8 weeks before treatment. | These drugs create serious but manageable interactions when proper tapering protocols are followed carefully. |
+| HIGH RISK | Requires medically supervised tapering.
+For most opioids and certain cardiac drugs, tapering occurs pre-arrival under physician guidance; for SSRIs, SNRIs, benzodiazepines, and Z-drugs, tapering is performed onsite with TA booster bridging. | These drugs create serious but manageable interactions when proper tapering protocols are followed carefully under continuous medical supervision. |

 | MANAGED | May require dose adjustment, tapering, or extended monitoring. | These drugs interact with ibogaine but can be safely managed within the clinical protocol with proper preparation. |